WesPeacock/Reordermns/README.md

 ## Bugs and Enhancements
  - The script uses the fuzzy match String::Approx 'aindex'.
 It doesn't handle short words well.
  - The script could handle prefixes, suffixes, infixes and circumfixes as special cases.
+It currently either ignores them or includes them.